threefoldfoundation/info_threefold/src/token/apps_wallets/threefold_connect_btc.md

 Confirm your buy order and then wait for execution of it in your wallet.

-The trade is executed in chunks, like a trading bot operates.
-The size of each trade order is limited, in general the order is split into max 20 pieces.
+The trade is executed in chunks, similarly to how trading bots operate.
+The size of each trade order is normally limited to a split of max 20 pieces.

 ![](img/tfc_btc_trade_exec.jpg ':size=300')

-ThreeFold will do what it can to guarantee liquidity on the underlying exchange.
+ThreeFold's ecosystem will try guarantee liquidity on the underlying exchange.

 Once trades have been executed, they appear in the trading history.